 Del Mochizuki, Controller, was named to the Board of Trustees at Island Pacific Academy, the independent, college-preparatory school for children in kindergarten through grade 12.
 She currently serves as treasurer and chair of the Finance Committee.

 She is also a member of the 17th class of Pacific Century Fellows.
 The exclusive leadership training program seeks to enhance civic participation by honing the skills of mid-career individuals like Del who will make significant contributions to Hawai‘i in the future.

-Lauren Esposo, client services manager, has graduated from the Patsy T. Mink Leadership Alliance as part of its fourth annual cohort.
+Lauren Esposo, Client Services Manager, has graduated from the Patsy T. Mink Leadership Alliance as part of its fourth annual cohort.
 The 10-month program helps advance the expertise of emerging female leaders like Lauren who show great potential for management and leadership.
-The organization’s ultimate goal is to increase representation of women in Hawai‘i across a diverse cross-section of industries.
+The organization’s ultimate goal is to increase the representation of women in Hawai‘i across a diverse cross-section of industries.

-Kelii Bandmann, workplace wellness administrator at Hawai‘i Health at Work Alliance, earned a Faculty designation from the Wellness Coalition of America (WELCOA).
+Kelii Bandmann, Workplace Wellness Administrator, earned a Faculty designation from the Wellness Coalition of America (WELCOA).
 WELCOA Faculty members like Kelii are trained to address higher levels of organizational challenges, including reducing injury in the workplace, engaging employees in long-term well-being, containing health care costs and improving productivity with healthy employees.

 About UHA Health Insurance (University Health Alliance)